bic-berkeley/psych-214-fall-2016/pca_solution.rst

 .. nbplot::

-    >>> #- import numpy.linalg with a shorter name
+    >>> #: import numpy.linalg with a shorter name
     >>> import numpy.linalg as npl

 Download the image :download:`ds114_sub009_t2r1.nii` if you don't already have it.
 Load it with nibabel.
-Get the data:
+Get the data.

 .. nbplot::